 Progress: Yes, but slow No specific document adopted.
 USA plans to include secondary sanctions in its financial crime strategy, considers sanctions against unscrupulous banks that help circumvent sanctions.
 USA sanctioned 7 RF entities and 6 non-RF entities for evading newly imposed export controls on Russia, these companies provided support to Russia's military and/or defence industrial base.
 The US passed a legislative amendment which allows India to buy a missile defence system from Russia.
 A draft bill on sanctioning China's purchases of oil and other energy supplies from RF was introduced to the Senate.
-EU discussion on sanctioning Turkey for assisting RF trade is being born.
+The US Treasury has sent a letter to a number of business associations in Turkey warning them of the risk of being sanctioned if they cooperate with Russians who have already been subject to restrictions -WSJ.
+As a result of the US Turkish bank İşbank and Denizbank officially suspending work with the Russian payment system "Mir", Russians started to declare difficulties in withdrawing cash from Mir cards in Turkey.
+According to Russian media three more countries have already stopped working with Mir - Kazakhstan, Vietnam and Armenia.
+Also, the US OFAC warned non-US financial institutions for risk being sanctioned due to work with russian Mir.
+EU discussion on sanctioning Turkey for assisting RF trade.
 G7 discusses secondary sanctions for oil.